 Gather, the magazine of Women of the ELCA, offers a mix of articles, theological reflections, devotions, and stories of comfort and challenge that help readers grow in faith and engage in ministry and action.
 Gather is published 10 times a year with combined issues in January/February and July/August.
-Only $15 a year.
+A print subscription is $15 a year.
+Digitial access (computer, iPad, Android) is free to print subscribers.

 Download and print a copy of Gather magazine's newest brochure to find out about the 2014-15 Bible study, "Transforming Life and Faith."
 Hang the brochure on your church bulletin board or put it in your Bible for easy reference.
 To receive a copy, call 800-638-3522, ext.
 2730.
 In June, begin ordering "Transforming Life and Faith" Bible study resources from the ELCA Distribution Center: Phone 1-800-638-3522, ext.
 2580 or online.